-Each of these trucks have their own perks, and which one a person buys is still largely up to tastes.
-The reason for this is that most diesel owners will max out their truck on a daily basis.
+Each of these trucks has its own perks, and which one a person buys is still largely up to tastes.
+The reason for this is that most diesel owners will max out their trucks on a daily basis.
 So to help you decide, here goes.

 The F-250 also is considered by many to still have the best ride while under load, which is somewhat debatable now with the changes to the Chevy frame.
 However, the handling definitely still has the Ford feel to it which will keep the Ford-lovers happy.

-The Dodge: Although it is lacking in the Hp, Towing and Payload areas, Dodge has made huge strides in comfort-ability.
+The Dodge: Although it is lacking in the Hp, towing, and payload areas, Dodge has made huge strides in comfort-ability.
 This Dodge no longer has as stiff a feel as the old Dodges due to a re-worked interior and softer suspension.
-Don't get me wrong, it still feels much more stiff than the other two, but it is catching up.
+Don't get me wrong, it still feels much stiffer than the other two, but it is catching up.
 With additions of side boxes built into the bed and the new larger cab available, some work has definitely been done.